himani2203/react-and-spring-data-rest/README.md

      - *Application.java*

 2. While building the solution notice Employee class was missing default constructor.
-3. Configure the Apps Insight instrumentation key in application.properties file and added dependency in    pom.xml
+3. Configured the Apps Insight instrumentation key in application.properties file and added dependency in pom.xml
 4. Tried to implement Azure SQL connection for real database from cloud.